tmio/tuweni-website/tutorials/libraries/index.md

 # All about bytes

-In this tutorial, we explain in detail how to use the bytes library of Apache Tuweni.
+In this tutorial, we explain in detail how to use the bytes library of Tuweni.

 ## [Start tutorial](getting-started-with-bytes)